ODushyn/odushyn-hugo/content/post/http-return-errors-to-clients.md

 	}
 ```

-Error due to client inputs (the most often used ones):
+**Errors due to client inputs (the most often used ones):**

-* 	400 (Bad Request) - return this error when your server cannot decipher client requests because of syntactical errors.
+* 	*400 (Bad Request)* - return this error when your server cannot decipher client requests because of syntactical errors.
-* 	401 (Unauthorized) - return this when the client is not authorized to access the resource but may be able to gain access after authentication.
+* 	*401 (Unauthorized)* - return this when the client is not authorized to access the resource but may be able to gain access after authentication.
-* 	403 (Forbidden) - use this when your server will not let the client gain access to the resource and
+* 	*403 (Forbidden)* - use this when your server will not let the client gain access to the resource and
 authentication will not help.
 For instance, you can return this when the user is already authenticated but is not
 allowed to request a resource.
-*	404 (Not Found) - return this when the resource is not found.
+*	*404 (Not Found)* - return this when the resource is not found.
 If possible, specify a reason in the
 message body.
-*	405 (Not Allowed) - return this when an HTTP method is not allowed for this resource.
+*	*405 (Not Allowed)* - return this when an HTTP method is not allowed for this resource.
 Return an Allow header with methods that are valid for this resource.
-* 	409 (Conflict) - return this when the request conflicts with the current state of the resource.
+* 	*409 (Conflict)* - return this when the request conflicts with the current state of the resource.
 Include
 a body explaining the reason.
-*	410 (Gone) - return this when the resource used to exist, but it does not anymore (if you don't keep track of deleted files on a server then just return 404).
+*	*410 (Gone)* - return this when the resource used to exist, but it does not anymore (if you don't keep track of deleted files on a server then just return 404).
-* 	413 (Request Entity Too Large) - return this when the body of a POST of PUT request is too large.
+* 	*413 (Request Entity Too Large)* - return this when the body of a POST of PUT request is too large.
 If possible, specify what is allowed in the body, and provide alternatives.
-*	415 (Unsupported Media Type) - return this error when a client sends the message body in a format that the server
+*	*415 (Unsupported Media Type)* - return this error when a client sends the message body in a format that the server
 does not understand.

---

-Error due to server (the most often used ones):
+**Error due to server error (the most often used ones):**

-*	500 (Internal Server Error) - this is the best code to return when your code on the server side failed due to some	implementation bug.
+*	*500 (Internal Server Error)* - this is the best code to return when your code on the server side failed due to some	implementation bug.
-*	503 (Service Unavailable) - return this when the server cannot fulfil the request either for some specific interval
+*	*503 (Service Unavailable)* - return this when the server cannot fulfil the request either for some specific interval
 or for an undetermined amount of time.
 Two common conditions that prompt this error are failures with back-end servers
 (such as a database connection failure) or when the client exceeded some rate limit